rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 Rank B must know that it is about to receive a message and acknowledge this by calling `MPI_Recv`.
-This instructs the communication device to listen for incoming data.
+This sets up a buffer for writing the incoming data and instructs the communication device to listen for the message.
+The message will not actually be sent before the receiving rank call MPI_Recv, even if MPI_Send has been called.

 > ## MPI_Send and MPI_Recv in C
 >